 A point I work hard to deliver in my rope bottoming classes is that the bondage experience will be different for everyone and that this is okay.
 So many of us make judgements of self worth based on how much we can achieve compared to other rope bottoms.

 There seems to be a growing expectation that to be an informed, empathetic rigger you must have experienced being tied up, usually in some kind of painful tie, for example a futumomo or some kind of single point suspension.
-Personally I think this has the potential to be quite damaging and in the wrong hands or wrong brain can be very misleading.
+Personally I think this has the potential to be quite damaging and can be very misleading.

-If you are a rigger who enjoys being in bondage then that’s great, go forth and have happy times, but for those riggers who are not that way inclined for whatever their reason, should not be put in a position where they only feel valid as a rigger if they have been tied up.
+If you are a rigger or switch who enjoys being in bondage and open to that experience, then that’s great, go forth and have happy times.
+For those riggers who are not that way inclined for whatever their reason, should not be put in a position where they only feel valid as a rigger if they have been tied up.

 A couple of points;